Stefano Franscini

-Stefano Franscini (23 October 1796, Bodio – 19 July 1857) was a Swiss politician and statistician.
+Stefano Franscini (23 October 1796 – 19 July 1857) was a Swiss politician and statistician.
 He was one of the initial members of the Swiss Federal Council elected in 1848 and Switzerland's first native Italian speaking federal councillor.
 Franscini was affiliated to the Liberal Radical Party of Switzerland.
 During his office tenure he held the Department of Home Affairs.
 Important elements of his political legacy include political reforms in the Ticino during the 1830s and 1840s, Switzerland's first federal population census in 1850, and the creation of the Swiss Federal Institute of Technology in 1854/1855.

 Early life and education (1796–1824)

 Franscini was born in the village of Bodio, to a farmer's family with humble backgrounds.
 Until the age of eleven, he visited a winter school run by a priest in the neighbouring village Personico.
 From 1808 to 1814, he attended the priests' seminary in Pollegio, from where he was sent to continue his education and training at the archiepiscopal seminary for priests in Milan.
 In 1819, he abandoned his religious classes for the sake of studying history, law, political economics, and pedagogy, financing his studies by working as a teacher and author of textbooks.
 He became friends with Carlo Cattaneo, who was a member of the liberal Carboneria at the time, and who introduced Franscini to Milan's liberal political circles as well as to the works of political economist Melchiorre Gioia, sparking Franscini's lifelong interest in economical statistics.
 In 1823, he married Teresa Massari, with whom he had two children before she died in 1831.